colomb8/highlambder/README.md

 ## What is Highlambder?

-**Highlambder** lets you write more elegant and compact code by replacing Python’s `lambda` keyword with something cleaner and more intuitive: a symbolic placeholder that behaves like a function.
+**Highlambder** is an experimental library that lets you write more elegant and compact code by replacing Python’s `lambda` syntax with something shorter: a symbolic placeholder that behaves like a function.

-You get concise, readable lambdas with operator overloading — no more `lambda x:` boilerplate.
+In practice, `lambda x: x + 1` can be written simply as `λ + 1`.

 ## Installation